snotskie/ttrpg/site/src/index.md

 The first time each session when you succeed a Check or win a Contest by $5$ or more, gain $3$ Blessing Dice.
 The DM may also award you Blessing Dice for other achievements.

 When you gain a Blessing Die, roll a $d6$ then add that die to your pool of Blessing Dice.
-If you roll a $1$ on the die, gain an additional Blessing Die.
+If you roll a $1$ on the die, instead of rolling again to increase the value of the roll, gain an additional Blessing Die.
 As long as you continue to roll a $1$ on the die, you continue to gain an additional Blessing Die.

 !!! warning "Rules Note: Blessing Dice do not Group"
     If you gain multiple Blessing Dice from a single effect, gain each of those dice separately.
 They do not form a group for the purposes of bumping.